-We have granted a 45-day option to the representative of the underwriters to purchase up to
+We have granted a 45-day option to the underwriters to purchase up to 214,286 additional shares of common stock solely to cover over-allotments, if any.

-The underwriters expect to deliver our shares to purchasers in the offering on or about
+The underwriters expect to deliver our shares to purchasers in the offering on or about 2014.